suryanshp1/fullstack-chatbot/README.md

 # fullstack-chatbot
-fullstack chatbot using fastapi as backend and react chabot-ui-kit as frontend
+fullstack chatbot using fastapi and google gemini api as backend and react chabot-ui-kit as frontend